 An Introduction to the Thanksgiving Series

 “O come, let us sing unto the Lord: let us make a joyful noise to the rock of our salvation.
 Let us come before His presence with thanksgiving and make a joyful noise unto Him with psalms.
 For the Lord is a great God and a great King above all gods.
 In His hand are the deep places of the earth: the strength of the hills is His also.
 The sea is His, and He made it: and His hands formed the dry land.
 O come, let us worship and bow down; let us kneel before the Lord our Maker.
 For He is our God; and we are the people of His pasture, and the sheep of His hand.”
-Psalm 95:1-7

-My prayer is that through these times together as a family your hearts will become more grateful to our Heavenly Father for the simple things that you have and will become more generous as you see your abundance beside poverty.
+My prayer is that through these times together as a family your hearts will become more grateful to our Heavenly Father for the simple things that you have and will become more generous as you see your abundance beside the poverty of another country.
 I can think of no better time to do this than this Thanksgiving season.
 God’s Word tells us in I Thessalonians 5:18, “Give thanks in all circumstances; for this is God’s will for you in Christ Jesus.”
 God’s desire for us is to be a thankful people, ones who choose to praise Him and be grateful to Him in spite of the circumstances around us.
 God is worthy of our worship and thanksgiving when we feel like it and when we don’t because His character (who He is) doesn’t change even when our circumstances do.

 THANKSGIVING DISCUSSION QUESTIONS: